ministryofjustice/security-guidance/docs/visitor-access-policy.md

 ### Definition of a Kirpan

 The Sikh faith follows a dress code which encompasses the 5 Ks.
 The Kirpan is one of the 5 Ks.
 As is the case with all faiths, people follow tenets of their faith to different degrees.
 Not all Sikhs make a commitment to live by the full Sikh religious code.
 Therefore, not all Sikhs wear the turban or carry the Kirpan.
-However, it **SHOULD** be noted that all baptised Sikhs \(Amritdharis\) who live by the code are required to wear all 5 Ks.
+However, all baptised Sikhs \(Amritdharis\) who live by the code are required to wear all 5 Ks.
 Both men and women can be baptised, and the code is the same.

 The 5 Ks are defined as follows: